SanandKrishna/imdbclone.github.io/README.md

   1. In this project I have created a IMDB clone using HTML, CSS, JavaScript, API.
   2. In the IMDB cloning app, there is home page which is Movie Bazaar and favourites page
   3. Movie Bazaar which is a home page, we can search the movies and it will appear before you by using OMDBAPI
-  4. There is favourite pages which is alearly set but we can also add favourites by clicking the right side on the heart button.
+  4. There is favourite pages which is alearly set but we can also add favourites by clicking the left side on the heart button.